Al-Janiya: Ottoman period

 In 1882, the PEF's Survey of Western Palestine (SWP) described it: "A small village on high ground, with two Mukams and a well on the east; on the north is a modern graveyard.
 Olives exist round."

 Two different estimates were given of the population of Ed-dschanije in 1896, one gave a population of 528, while another estimate gave the population to be 342 Muslims and 36 Christians.

-British Mandate era
+British Mandate

 In the 1922 census of Palestine conducted by the British Mandate authorities, Al-Janiya had a population of 180; 177 Muslims and 3 Orthodox Christians.
 This had increased by the time of the 1931 census to 250, 245 Muslims and 5 Christians, in 60 houses.